Norbertndikumanana/pl-Assignment1/README.md

                                                                                # pl-Assignment1
 ### Case Study:

---I create database system management system of school recording in four entity { lecture ,course, depatrment and student} and due to that database we have used to insert update delete and other all commands like inner oin cross join so it due to this relational diagram.
+######I create database system management system of school recording in four entity { lecture ,course, depatrment and student} and due to that database we have used to insert update delete and other all
+commands like inner join cross join so it due to this relational diagram.

 --![Relational_1](https://github.com/user-attachments/assets/3e10ba20-c166-4030-ad9a-0edad17d681c)